jessie-moe/Python-examples/README.md

-A simple reposity that im making showing different examples of python code.
+Here you can find examples of python scrtipts.
-I'm using it to learn Python3 from the bottom up
+Most of these come from, various learning platforms that aim to teach python.
+Some are interesting like the the HardlinkVisualize.py